particle-iot/docs/src/content/reference/device-os/asset-ota.md

 #### project.properties

 You must specify the `assetOtaDir` in your project.properties file for assets to be generated.
-The name matches the directory name.

 ```
 name=FileAssetExample